 Where a commercial yacht does not qualify for the exemption from income tax, they may take advantage of the low effective income tax rate of 5%.
 Any foreign income tax suffered on such a yacht’s commercial operations would be available as a credit against the Maltese income tax so that the effective Maltese tax could even be reduced to 0%.

 Hopefully these details prove that Malta 7 offers a very good jurisdiction for your yacht registration and more generally as a flag nation.
 Hopefully, the case has been made that this is the best jurisdiction for your needs.
-If you have any questions about the process, or would like to investigate the specific circumstances of your own yacht, please contact me for a confidential discussion.
+If you have any questions about the process or would like to investigate the specific circumstances of your own yacht, please contact us for a confidential discussion.

 About The Author

-Mark Bencini is a lawyer and partner with Valletta Legal in Valletta, Malta.
-He has many years of experience in corporate law in Malta.
+Mark Bencini is an advocate and Managing Partner of Valletta Legal, a law firm based in Valletta, Malta.
+The firm enjoys several years of experience in maritime and corporate law in Malta.